citrix/terraform-provider-citrixadc/README.md

 If the state of the lb vserver is out of sync with the terraform configuration you will need to manually taint the resource and apply the configuration again.
 **

-## General guidelines on configuring ADC
+### General guidelines on configuring ADC
-The subfolders in the [example folder](https://github.com/citrix/terraform-provider-citrixadc/tree/master/examples) contains examples of different ADC configurations through terraform
+The subfolders in the example folder contains examples of different ADC configurations through terraform.
+Refer to [simple_lb](https://github.com/citrix/terraform-provider-citrixadc/tree/master/examples/simple_lb) example to understand below structure and usage.

-### Structure
+#### Structure
 * `resources.tf` describes the actual NetScaler config objects to be created.
 The attributes of these resources are either hard coded or looked up from input variables in `terraform.tfvars`
 * `variables.tf` describes the input variables to the terraform config.
 These can have defaults
 * `provider.tf` is used to specify the username, password and endpoint of the NetScaler.
 Alternatively, you can set the NS_URL, NS_LOGIN and NS_PASSWORD environment variables.
 * `terraform.tfvars` has the variable inputs specified in `variables.tf`

-### Using
+#### Using
 Modify the `terraform.tfvars` and `provider.tf` to suit your own NetScaler deployment.
 Use `terraform plan` and `terraform apply` to configure the NetScaler.

-### Updating your configuration
+#### Updating your configuration
 Modify the set of backend services and use `terraform plan` and `terraform apply` to verify the changes

 ### Commiting changes to Citrix ADC's persistent store